Strategic Behavior and the Environment > Vol 3 > Issue 1–2

 Can Cooperative Management of Tuna Fisheries in the Western Pacific Solve the Growth Overfishing Problem?

-Megan Bailey, Environmental Policy Group, Wageningen University, megan.bailey@wur.nl , U. Rashid Sumaila, Fisheries Centre, University of British Columbia, Canada, Steven J. D. Martell, Fisheries Centre, University of British Columbia, Canada
+Megan Bailey, Environmental Policy Group, Wageningen University AND Fisheries Centre, University of British Columbia, Canada, megan.bailey@wur.nl , U. Rashid Sumaila, Fisheries Centre, University of British Columbia, Canada, Steven J. D. Martell, Fisheries Centre, University of British Columbia, Canada

 Suggested Citation